Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Introduction

+The earth map tilings are infinite families with no limit on the number of tiles.
+The flip modifies part (or several parts) of tilings to get new tilings.
+The pentagonal version of the earth map tiling was first introduced in \cite{yan} as a combinatorial concept, and then appeared as tilings by congruent almost equilateral pentagons \cite{cly}.

-The rhombus tilings and the kite tilings are intertwined with triangular tilings.
-In classifying these tilings, we also obtain a modern and more efficient way of classifying triangular tilings than Davis \cite{davisH} and Ueno and Agaoka \cite{ua}.
+Some quadrilateral tilings are intertwined with triangular tilings.
+As part of the classification argument, we also obtain the classification of triangular tilings in a more modern and efficient way than Davis \cite{davisH} and Ueno and Agaoka \cite{ua}.